 Of course, it was the same then as it is now; incinerators were unpopular due to the large amounts of smoke pollution that billowed from their chimney stacks and floated across town.
 When you add this to the smoke that was already being churned into the atmosphere from homes and coal-powered factories, town air was pretty thick and unpleasant to breathe.
-Understandably, local resident were not happy!
+Understandably, with such a an incredibly high level of pollution thickening the air, local residents weren’t happy!

 From then to now